Dow Theory for the 21st Century + High Relative Strength Sectors

 Key performance figures:

-I calculated the profit factor (PF, total profits made divided by total losses, see row “K” above) by computing the yearly percentage changes for each strategy and adding the total percentages of points won (row “H”) or lost (row “I”).
-We see that the DT21C almost doubled the PF of B&H (6.12 v.
-3.63).
-The DT21C+RS scored an astounding PF of 22.33, which means that we made much more than we lost, and, more importantly, a high degree of accuracy at spotting trends.
-We can also observe that by using a good trend filter (the DT21C), we get rid of the drawback plaguing RS systems: huge drawdowns during bear markets.
-If you look at the “Total Loss” cells (row “I” above), you’ll see that the DT21C has a smaller total loss (as expected in good trend-following) but the DT21C+RS had an even more minuscule total loss of -12.09% percentage points over the last 21 years.
-In other words, by mixing RS with the DT21C, we increased performance, but we did not increase drawdowns.
+I calculated the profit factor (PF, total profits made divided by total losses, by computing the yearly percentage changes for each strategy and adding the total percentages of points won or lost each year.
+The DT21C+RS scored an astounding PF of 18.11, which means that we made much more than we lost and, more importantly, a high degree of accuracy at spotting trends.
+We can also observe that by using a good trend filter (the DT21C), we eliminate the drawback plaguing RS systems: huge drawdowns during bear markets.
+If you look at the “Total Loss” cells, you’ll see that the DT21C has a smaller total loss (as expected in good trend-following), but the DT21C+RS had an even more minuscule total loss of –8.30% percentage points over the last 24 years.
+In other words, by mixing RS with the DT21C, we increased performance but did not increase drawdowns.
 Given its propensity to significant drawdowns during bear markets, this is quite a feat when dealing with an RS strategy.

-The DT21C+RS system only had two modest negative years (row “F”).
-B&H had four negative years.
-The worst annual performance (“Max Loser,” row “G”) was -38.48% for B&H, a very decent -13.54% for the DT21C, and an outstanding -8.30% for the DT21+RS.
-So despite being an RS strategy, we managed to reduce drawdowns significantly thanks to the use of the DT21C trend filter.
+The DT21C+RS system only had three modest negative years.
+B&H had five negative years.
+The worst annual performance was -38.48% for B&H, and an outstanding -8.30% for the DT21+RS.
+So, despite being a high relative strength strategy, we reduced drawdowns significantly thanks to the DT21C trend filter.

-The correlation coefficient of the annual performance of B&H v.
-The DT21C is 0.789.
-Given that the DT21C was tested on the S&P500, we see that the DT21C is not so correlated to B&H, which makes itself evident by slightly underperforming when the market is strong and overperforming when the market falls.
-The correlation between the DT21C+RS and B&H is more interesting, dropping to a more modest 0.618.
+The correlation between the DT21C+RS and B&H is a modest 0.63.
 Thus, adding the RS element to the DT21C provides an additional layer of diversification.
 We are achieving more outperformance and decoupling ourselves from the vagaries of B&H.

 Well, now it’s time to open the black box and discuss the rules of our Relative Strength + DT21C strategy, namely: